How to undo and redo on a Mac: My complete guide for beginners

 This is useful when multiple tabs are being managed, and one is closed accidentally.
 If more than one tab is closed, repeating the shortcut will continue reopening previous tabs in the order they were closed.

-You can easily revert your image that you’ve edited on your Mac to one of its previous versions with the help of the Revert To functionality.
+You can easily revert the image that you've edited on your Mac to one of its previous versions with the help of the Revert To functionality.

-You’ll see your current picture on the left of your screen and previous versions on the right.
-Select the version you want and click Restore.
+Your current picture appears on the left, with previous versions on the right.
+Select your preferred version and click Restore.

 Undo and redo functions are simple but very effective tools until they stop working.
 While most applications support these commands, occasional conflicts or system settings can interfere with their functionality.